aspose-cells/Aspose.Cells-Doc-md/english/androidjava/getting-started/applying-a-license/_index.md

 In Aspose.Cells for Android via Java, the license can be [embedded as a resource](/cells/java/applying-a-license/#applying-a-license-from-an-embedded-resource), or loaded from a stream:

 1. Put the license file at any location on **/mnt/sdcard/**.
-1. Create a stream that references file.
+2. Create a stream that references the file.
-1. Pass the stream (containing the license file) into the SetLicense method.
+3. Pass the stream (containing the license file) into the `setLicense` method.

 **Java**

 {{< highlight java >}}
 String dataDir = Environment.getExternalStorageDirectory().getPath() + "/";

-// Create a stream object containing the license file

-FileInputStream fstream = new FileInputStream(dataDir + "Aspose.Cells.Android.lic");
+// Create a stream object containing the license file FileInputStream fstream = new FileInputStream(dataDir + "Aspose.Cells.Android.lic");

 // Instantiate the License class
 License license = new License();

-//Set the license through the stream object
+// Set the license through the stream object license.setLicense(fstream);

-license.setLicense(fstream);

 {{< /highlight >}}

 ### **Applying a License from an Embedded Resource**

 To access the license as a resource by name from an Android package file:

 1. Add the license file as a resource to your application's **res/raw** folder.
    The license file should be visible in the **res/raw** folder.
-1. Access/load the license from the resource with the following code sample.
+2. Access/load the license from the resource with the following code sample.

 **Java**

 {{< highlight java >}}
 License license = new License();

 InputStream inputStream = getResources().openRawResource(R.raw.license);

 license.setLicense(inputStream);
 {{< /highlight >}}